certik/theoretical-physics/src/quantum/dft.rst

 Many Body Schrödinger Equation
 ------------------------------

+We use (Hartree) atomic units in this whole section about DFT.
 We use the Born-Oppenheimer approximation, which says that the nuclei of the treated atoms are seen as fixed.
 A stationary electronic state (for $N$ electrons) is then described by a wave function